Regular contributed oral talks are 10 minutes.

 Session chairs are expected to attend a training breakfast in the morning before their session, where they will have a chance to see the technology used in the sessions, to meet A/V staff, and to discuss how to handle situations that may arise.
 A brief summary of key points is given here.

 Session Chair Guidelines

 - Keep the program on schedule to facilitate the parallel sessions, and

 - Help coax the discussion of papers with a question of your own, should none come from the floor.
 Otherwise, talks are not to be rearranged nor are presentations to be added unless approved by the AAS Office.
-A list of program changes will be distributed to all registrants, as well as posted on the meeting website.
+Be sure to check the online program or mobile app for any withdrawn presentations.
 For those of you who have not chaired before, a list of helpful hints is below.

 Each session room will be equipped with a screen, laptop, projector, laser pointers, microphone, timer, and podium.

 - Review the contents of your session in advance.
 Learn to pronounce the speakers names by making yourself available before the session begins and speaking briefly with any presenters present.

 - Make sure your equipment (microphone, timer) is on hand.
 (Important) If the speaker's voice is too soft, encourage him/her to speak up or change the microphone position.

 - A speaker may not connect his/her laptop to the LCD projector without prior approval from the Speaker Ready room (AV staff).
 All presentations are to be pre-loaded through the Speaker Ready room.